davidleininger/leininger.tech-gridsome/work/parent-life/index.md

 Parent Life launched in April of 2017 as a way for Life Teen to reach parents who have teens in the program.
 There is general content on the site that anyone can access.
 When a parish subscribes to Life Teen, they get assigned a parish access code.
 Parents will then have access to premium content that will help them connect to what their teenagers experience in a Life Teen program.
 If a parish unsubscribes, the users lose access to the subscribed section of the site.

-I used flexbox and css columns to give older posts the ability to be featured again at the top of the site from time to time.
+I used flexbox and CSS columns to give older posts the ability to be featured again at the top of the site from time to time.

-### My Contributions:
+## My Contributions:

 Designed and Prototyped in Adobe XD.
-Built with Wordpress, ACF, Foundation, and Sass.
+Built with WordPress, ACF, Foundation, and Sass.